mounchiliu/IndividualProject/README.md

 Do the RANSAC on the flow of each object?
 Or change to the dense optical flow to get more matches for tracking the object.

+**Notes**

+- For the evaluation of the system, we need to considier the camera pose, the object pose (velocity, position...).

+Ground truth of the dynamic objects? -> use some vedios for simulation?
+Or just see where they should be?

+- For the improvement of the estimation of dynamic object poses, we may use the ground information (e.g. shadow) to enhance the tracking?

+  Or use the bounding box which may represent the average motion of the dynamic objects to help the estimation?

+- (Evaluation) Compare the results after removing matches on dynamic objects.

 ------------------------------------------------------------------------------------------------------------------------